baskerville/sxhkd/README.md

 Hotkeys and commands can be spread across multiple lines by ending each partial line with a backslash character.

-When multiple chords are separated by semicolons, the hotkey is a chord chain: the command will only by executed after receiving each chord of the chain in consecutive order.
+When multiple chords are separated by semicolons, the hotkey is a chord chain: the command will only be executed after receiving each chord of the chain in consecutive order.

 If `@` is added at the beginning of the keysym, the command will be run on key release events, otherwise on key press events.